 With work ruining our plans of a more ambitious trip or trips for the long weekend, we settled on a minor peak in the front range.
-We had no trouble following the book's instructions except for finding the cutline.
-The cutline isn't noticeable from the logging road, but we found a faint trail that leads to it.
-In about two hours we arrived on the summit of Belmore Browne.
+We had no trouble following the guidebook's instructions except for finding the cutline.
+The cutline isn't noticeable from the logging road, but we found a faint trail that led to it.
+In about two hours we arrived on the summit of Belmore Browne Peak (2317 m).

 On the top, we met a couple relaxing.
 The Bickersons, who are retired, had recently moved from Kimberley B.C.
 Of interest to me was their reaction to the scrambles that they did there, following Scrambles in Southwest B.C.
 Guide, B.C.'s counterpart to Alberta's Scrambles in the Canadian Rockies.
-They were disappointed.
+They were disappointed in the B.C. peaks.
 Getting to a trailhead often involved a long, complicated drive on logging roads.
 A 4x4 vehicle is a must, they told me.
 On one occasion they spent the entire day trying without success to find the trailhead!
 Originally from Alberta, they returned to live in High River.
-They far prefer the mountains here than those in B.C.'s SW.
+They far prefer the mountains here than those in B.C.'s Southwest.

-From Powderface Trail: Belmore Browne (left) and Boundary Peak (right)
+From Powderface Trail: Belmore Browne (left) and Boundary Ridge (right)

 Hiking through the first cut block: Tiara Peak on the left, Belmore Browne right